lanebo1/SoftArch_Project/adr.md

 **Status:** accepted

-**Date:** 2025-01-01

 **Context:**

-The system requires handling structured transactional data (orders, users, payments), unstructured content (menu items, customer preferences, multimedia), and high-performance caching (table availability, frequently accessed data).
-Data consistency is critical for financial transactions while flexibility is needed for evolving menu structures and user preferences.
-The system must support real-time queries, complex analytics, and scale from 1 to 10+ restaurants.
-PCI DSS compliance requires secure data handling.
-Performance requirements include sub-2-second response times for critical operations.
+- **Technical constraints:** Handling structured transactional data (orders, users, payments); unstructured content (menu items, customer preferences, multimedia); high-performance caching (table availability, frequently accessed data); support for real-time queries and complex analytics
+- **Non-functional requirements (NFRs):** Sub-3-second response times for critical operations; PCI DSS compliance for secure data handling; data consistency for financial transactions
+- **Business requirements:** Scale from 1 to 10+ restaurants; evolving menu structures and user preferences requiring flexible schema
+- **Risks and challenges:** Balancing data consistency with flexibility; managing multiple database technologies; data synchronization across different storage types
+- **Scale considerations:** Horizontal scaling across multiple restaurants while maintaining performance and consistency
+- **Timeline and resource constraints:** Need to support rapid scaling from single restaurant to multi-restaurant operations

 **Decision:**
 We will implement a hybrid data storage architecture with PostgreSQL as the primary relational database for transactional data, MongoDB for flexible document storage, and Redis for high-performance caching and session management.

 **Alternatives:**

 1. **Single PostgreSQL Database**: Considered for ACID compliance but rejected due to poor performance with unstructured data and lack of built-in caching capabilities.
 2. **Single MongoDB Database**: Evaluated for flexibility but rejected due to weaker transactional guarantees needed for payment processing and complex relational queries.
 3. **Traditional RDBMS Only**: Considered for maturity but rejected due to scaling limitations and inability to handle multimedia content efficiently.